Battle of Rangoon (1852): Second attack

 After this artillery barrage, the whole British force at daybreak on the 14th April was sent to storm the city and the pagoda citadel, which stockade walls still remained solid.
 Burmese citadel defenders in number of about several thousands, expecting the enemy attack at the southern gate, had additionally fortified this post with gunmen and artillery pieces.
 Showing a tough resistance against the attackers, British responded by use of the heavy eight-inch howitzers eventually breaking some sectors of the wooden palisase.
 A storming party, consisting of 800 men drawn from the 80th Foot, the 18th Royal Irish, and the 40th Native Infantry Regiment under the command of Colonel Coote was then formed, and advanced to the attack under his guidance.
 The attack resulted in a breaking the citadel gate, after which a heavy fighting for the upward terraces on the way on the hilltop, where the pagoda is placed, also defended by Burmese cannons.

-Official number of British casualties is 17 infantrymen, 3 of whom officers, and 17 marinemen killed and 132 wounded.
+Official number of British casualties is 17 infantrymen, 3 of whom officers, and 17 marines killed and 132 wounded.
 Precise number of Burmese killed is remaining unclear: British collected about 200 bodies of the defenders, although more of those were presumably carried away by fellow fighters because of religious purposes.